 Ask any person, but especially a woman, what they like most about their body, chances are they’ll say their hair.
-Be it short, long, straight or fro, we adore our hair and will anything to make it gorgeous.
-But age, thyroid issues, a bad diet and stress can cause hair to thin or break easily.
+Be it short bob, long, straight, or fro, we will anything to have gorgeous, healthy, and thicker hair.
+But age, thyroid issues, a bad diet, and stress can cause hair to thin or break easily.
 This can be brutal on our ego and self-esteem.
 But all is not lost.
 There are things we can do to thicken our hair naturally and quickly.

 Aloe Vera Gel

 The number one supplement to take is Aloe vera gel.
 Aloe vera juice or gel contains polysaccharides that naturally strengthen and thicken the hair.
 Aloe also contains vitamins A, C, and E which promote healthy cell growth and super shiny hair.
-The proteolytic enzymes in aloe help repair dead skin cells on the scalp and promote hair growth.
+Aloe helps repair dead skin cells on the scalp and promotes hair growth.
 Its antibacterial properties prevent dandruff and fungal infections.
 It also clears blocked pores that impede hair growth, strips off extra sebum, increases blood circulation and rejuvenates hair follicles.
 Drinking a cup of aloe juice or gel a day will naturally thicken your hair and is good for your skin.

 Silica is one of those essential minerals our bodies need for optimal health including a healthy scalp and luscious hair.
-Silica helps strengthen blood vessels and improve circulation, which will stimulate blood flow to your scalp and encourage hair growth.
-It’s also an important component of your skin’s connective tissue and helps to strengthen your bones and nails as well.
-An intake of silica will prevent hair loss, hair thinning and restore vitality to your hair.
-It promotes mineral balance between calcium and magnesium which in turn helps with hormonal balance.
-Silica is an excellent supplement for those dealing with mild to moderate acne.
+Silica helps with circulation and strengthen blood vessels, which will stimulate blood flow and encourage hair growth.
+It’s also excellent for strengthening connective tissue, bones, and nails as well.
+An intake of silica will prevent hair loss, hair thinning, and restore vitality to your hair.
+It also helps with hormonal balance, so it’s perfect for acne.
 Although a silica deficiency is rare, it decreases as we age.
 The best source of silica is bamboo and horsetail root.

 As a vegan, I turn to organic whole fruits and vegetables for my collagen source.
 Collagen is a natural amino acid that is the most abundant protein in the body.
-Collagen plays a huge part in renewing cells and is responsible for maintaining the strength and elasticity of bones, joints, tendons, skin, eyes, internal organs, nails and hair.
+Collagen is important for renewing cells and maintaining the strength and elasticity of the skin, tendons, internal organs, hair, nails, and more.
 It’s also good for hormone balance and digestion.
 There are lots of various vegan collagen proteins on the market, I get mine from Markus Rothkranz – it’s pure, it’s non-GMO, it’s organic, it’s wildcrafted and it works.

 Biotin, also known as B7 or H, is extremely important for cell growth and production and for metabolism of fatty acids.
-A deficiency in biotin can lead to unhealthy skin, hair loss and weak and brittle nails.
-Biotin helps promote stronger, thicker and healthier hair growth with less hair shedding.
-It ensures that your hair follicles are supplied with all of the vitamins and minerals they need to promote hair growth.
-Biotin also helps maintain healthy looking nails and prevents them from getting brittle and dull.
-B vitamin found in various amounts in different foods, eggs, green vegetables, soya beans, fruits, berries, nuts and sunflower seeds.
+A deficiency in biotin can lead to unhealthy skin, hair loss, and weak and brittle nails.
+Biotin helps promote stronger, thicker, and healthier hair growth with less hair shedding.
+It supplies hair follicles with all of the vitamins and minerals needed for healthy hair growth.
+Biotin also helps maintain healthy-looking nails and prevents them from getting brittle and dull.
+B vitamin found in various amounts in different foods, eggs, green vegetables, soya beans, fruits, berries, nuts, and sunflower seeds.